Dance of Knives Rogue Leveling Guide

 Jackpot Drops

 If you already have Aspect of Star Shards, you're all set.
 However, as you level up, you may get lucky and find some great random drops.
-Some of these can increase your power temporarily or if you are interested in trying another build archetype.
+Some of these can increase your power temporarily, or if you are interested in trying another build archetype.
 Keep in mind that there are many more Aspects and Uniques that can be useful to multiple builds; this just lists some of the most impactful ones.
 While we usually recommend starting with Endgame Builds at level 60, you often can make them work earlier with these drops:

 Build-defining Aspects